written by ILya Koshkin, September 2016

 Looking at the numbers tells an interesting story.
 As always, they do not tell the whole story (that is why we test scopes), but they are worth looking at.

 Leupold Mark 6 is a seriously compact scope.
 I put this spec table together prior to requesting the scopes from the makers.
 When I first looked at the dimensions of it I thought that they must be sacrificing some performance for that compactness (I was right, and for some applications it is a worthwhile compromise, but more on that later).
 As far as size and weight go, it is in the league of its own in this group.
 The next lightest is Tangent Theta TT315M, but it is two inches longer which is a big difference.
-Nightforce ATACR F1 is designed to compete against the Mark 6 and it is almost as short, but significantly longer.
+Nightforce ATACR F1 is designed to compete against the Mark 6 and it is almost as short, but significantly heavier.
 Weight-wise it is right in the same ballpark as the 50mm designs.
 Interestingly, Steiner T5Xi with its 50mm objective weighs about the same as the Nightforce and is barely half an inch longer.
 Generally, both Steiners, Tangent Theta, and Minox are all of very similar weight and size.
 Kahles weighs about the same, but is the longest scope here.
 Vortex Razor HD Gen 2, while a touch shorter than the Kahles is in an entirely different class as far as weight goes.
 It is a full pound heavier than most scopes here.
 Gen II’s weight has been a subject of considerable discussion ever since the scope was released and my take on it is very simple: if you are mounting a scope on a heavy precision rifle that weighs fifteen pounds to start with the extra weight of the Gen II is irrelevant.
 However, if you are scoping an accurate gas gun that weigh 8lbs (like my Grendel chambered AR), it is a different ballgame.

 Kahles has a seriously wider field of view (FOV) than everything else.
 That is sorta their thing and it stands out.
 However, on the flip side of the coin, K312i has the lowest magnification range here.
 I did not feel particularly affected by it, but for some conditions it can make a difference.